m-mahgoub/TITAN/README.md

 ### 3. Running Inference

-You can directly use TITAN-preview for slide-level feature extraction.
+You can directly use TITAN for slide-level feature extraction.
 TITAN builds a feature grids from CONCH v1.5 patch features using the coordinates and the distance between the patches.
 As patch coordinates are always saved at the slides' level 0 magnification, TITAN takes patch_size_lv0 which represents the distance between two adjacent patches at level 0 magnification.
 It is 1024 if slide is 40x, or 512 if slide is 20x.
 We have this info saved in our demo TCGA features.

 We provide two options for TITAN slide feature extraction.